Ketevana/Data-Science-Capstone-Project/README.md

 I derived 2 further features from the data to attempt to gain more information on investment returns.

-* The ROI column is a derived variable, calculated by subtracting the initial value of the investment from the final value of the investment (which equals the net return), then dividing this new number (the net return) by the cost of the investment, and, finally, multiplying it by 100, to get the percentage value.
+* The ROI column is a derived variable, calculated by subtracting the initial value of the investment from the final value of the investment (which equals the net return), then dividing this new number (the net return) by the cost of the investment, and finally, multiplying it by 100, to get the percentage value.

-* Binary classification target variable based on Return on Investment values (positive - 1, negative - 0)
+* Binary classification target variable based on Return on Investment values (positive - 1, negative - 0).

 ## Modelling